 Familiarity: A format that feels more human and familiar to users

-Ease of sharing: A format that is easier to remember and recall and share in a social setting
+Ease of sharing: A format that is easier to remember, recall, and share

 There are various technical approaches to resolve addresses.
 We’ll learn more about the different benefits and drawbacks below.